 Raleigh Mennonite is actively engaged in our community through a number of ministries.
 If you would like to learn more or be a part of any of these, reach out to one of the contact people listed or use the Contact Us form and we’ll put you in touch.
 RMCers also volunteer in a host of other organizations, some of which receive support through our congregation.

 Growing Together Preschool

 RMC supports Growing Together, a free preschool for children who would not otherwise have access to early childhood education.
 Be a part of the ministry by volunteering to read, sing, or play for a while at the church.
 Requires attending Safe Church training and a background check.
 Contact Kathy Boos.

-RMC is part of Wake County Sponsoring Committee, a broad-based community organizing collective being launched to work towards a more just Wake County.
+RMC is part of ONE Wake, a broad-based community organizing collective being launched to work towards a more just Wake County.
 Contact Debbie Bledsoe or Stan North Martin.

 Oak City Cares

 Join Sue and Marc the second Sunday of the month before church to serve a meal to our housing and food insecure neighbors.